theypsilon/arraygen/README.md

 I'm open to change the syntax for the 1.0 version.
 Participate in the issue [Syntax Proposals](https://github.com/theypsilon/arraygen/issues/1) to give your opinion on this matter.

+## Known Problems

+It doesn't work with pointers yet, just references.

 ## GettersByType

 This crate is heavily inspired by [GettersByType](https://github.com/theypsilon/getters-by-type-rs) which is another derive that allows you